Open-pi/gol/docs/BookAPI.md

 Here you can find all the information on how to get Books and what methods the `Book` struct has.

 ### EditionAPI Examples
+In these examples you will find the most useful methods/function, for more low level on Book structs you can look at the documentation.

 ```go
     book := gol.GetEdition("OL4554174M")
     // Output: